aitechnicalwriter/qapi-docs/docs/index.md

 # DISCLAIMER
 Note: The QBank Connect API and all associated business entities and data examples referenced in this documentation are entirely **fictional** and have been created for the sole purpose of demonstrating:

-* Skill in API Documentation
+* Skill in API documentation

-* Skill in SDK Documentation
+* Skill in SDK documentation

-* Skill in Docs-as-Code workflows and tooling
+* Skill in docs-as-code workflows and tooling

 * General technical writing skills

 ---